 Thailand is hot on everyone’s travel list for its promise of winter sun when we simply can’t face the UK anymore.
-Best between November and May, choose from literally one of the hundreds of islands off the coast or stick to the mainland for picturesque landscapes, pristine beaches and crystal clear sea.
+Best between November through May, choose from literally one of the hundreds of islands off the coast or stick to the mainland for picturesque landscapes, pristine beaches and crystal clear sea.
 It’s no wonder Thailand is the most popular holiday destination in South East Asia.

 Flying into Bangkok, opt for an introduction to Thailand’s rich culture by visiting Chiang Mai in the north; a land of rolling mountains, beautiful temples and experiences you’ll likely never forget.
 Ethical elephant sanctuaries are dotted around the landscape or you can discover the famed local cuisine, signing up to a cookery class for the day and exploring the local restaurants.